hapijs/hapi/docs/API.md

 ##### Basic authentication

 Basic authentication requires validating a username and password combination.
-The username is passed to a `loadUserFunc` function and a matching password is expect.
-The password is than compared (optionally after hashing it) to determine the authenticated state.
 The `'basic'` scheme take the following required options:
 - `scheme` - set to `'basic'`.
 - `validateFunc` - a user lookup and password validation function with the signature `function(username, password, callback)` where:
     - `username` - the username received from the client.